 What is a thesis?

-It is a semester-long project, but students usually begin researching and conceptualizing their topics for at least a semester before formally enrolling in the thesis course.
+It is a semester-long project, but students usually begin researching and conceptualizing their topics for a summer or a semester before formally enrolling in the thesis course.

 How do I choose a topic?